YunusOzkaya/turkiye-haritasi/README.md

-Using https://github.com/ritzykey/turkey-district-maps and https://github.com/erdigokce/turkey-map-react and made a responsive map.
+Used https://github.com/ritzykey/turkey-district-maps and https://github.com/erdigokce/turkey-map-react and made a responsive map.